What Is Pillar Content and Topic Clusters and Why You Should Care

 Back in the old days, churning out blogs as if there was no tomorrow was a normal practice.
 This has changed.
 High quality and value-added content are more important today than publishing frequency, which has been going down.

 No one wants to read blog posts with the title “5 Local SEO Tips.”
 So don’t get started writing right away.
 Long articles and web pages are usually the ones on the first page of Google’s search for a keyword.
 Your readers want meat, not potatoes.
-A lot of the time, it is advisable to spend time creating one pillar article a week or every two weeks that can be used for several years instead of several short posts every day.
+A lot of the time, it is advisable to spend time creating one create a pillar article and topic clusters every week or two that can be used for several years instead of several short posts every day.

 Is More Suitable for Conversational Search